HabitatFramework/TechnicalGuide/database/database.rst

 The following lookup tables can be updated to tailor their **is_local** and/or **sort_order** values:

 	lut_ihs_habitat
-		Contains all the IHS Habitats that can be assigned to INCIDs using the 'Habitat' field on the IHS tab of the main window.
+		Contains all the IHS Habitats that can be assigned to INCIDs using the 'Habitat' field on the Habitats tab of the main window.

 	lut_habitat_class
 		Contains all of the Habitat Classifications that can be assigned to sources using the 'Habitat Class' field on the Sources tab of the main window.